Linux xrdb command

 - The class is the class of resources, such as "Dialog" or "Scrollbar".
-The name of a class typically starts with an uppercase letter.
+The name of a class often starts with an uppercase letter.

-- The resource is the name of the resource of the named application, within the resource class specified, to be changed.
-Resource names are typically in "camel case", they start with a lower-case letter, and use upper-case letters within the name when there is a new word.
+- The resource is the name of the resource of the named application, in the resource class specified, to be changed.
+Resource names are often in "camel case", they start with a lowercase letter, and use uppercase letters in the name when there is a new word.
 For instance, "buttonFont".

 - The value is the value of the resource.

 So, the following resource entry would set the resource "foreground", of the "Dialog" class of resources, of the application "xscreensaver":

-With this resource value set, the dialog boxes of the xscreensaver application will have the hexadecimal color value #101010.
+With this resource value set, the dialog boxes of the xscreensaver application has the hexadecimal color value #101010.

 Classes can also have sub-classes.
 For instance, the screensaver "Dialog" class has a sub-class "Button", which also takes a color value.
 To set the foreground resource to the same gray color, you could use the line:

 If a line in your resource file starts with an exclamation point "!", it will considered a comment and ignored by xrdb.
 So, you could include these lines in your resource file, for instance: